mohammadhy/pipeline-automate-jenkins/README.md

 -  We Use SonarQube And Trivy, Grype To Scan Our Image And Code
 -  Send Our Report To Defectdojo
 -  If You Do Not Need To Have Any Of Theme  On The Values File Change That Part To False
+-  Nessus Is Not OpenSource You can Use FreeTrial